 I anticipate my feelings will change as he grows into adulthood, because he and I can already talk about The Asperger’s as if it is something outside of him, something with control, but not total control, over him, something he is learning to battle when required, accept when prudent and finesse as necessary.
 He appreciates the qualities that Asperger’s may give him, like his contentment with being alone (something I discovered when I was much older) and his ability to focus intently on what is important (to him), a quality that he believes comes from his “not needing as much variety as most people.”

 We can now joke that The Asperger’s is stuck on a topic, or The Asperger’s wants to trash the house, or The Asperger’s is not so good at keeping a conversation going.
 But more and more, I see less of The Asperger’s and more of My Son.
 I recognize the skills that Asperger’s gives him, and the ways he has learned to circumvent the challenges it causes him.
 I am finally done separating Asperger’s from my son and have begun the process of integrating.
 We have all come so far.

 Adapted from Beyond Rain Man: What One Psychologist Learned Raising a Son on the Autism Spectrum by Anne K. Ross; Leatherback Press.

 This article is republished with permission from Love that Max: A Blog About Kids With Special Needs Who Kick Butt

 Thank you for visiting educationandbehavior.com, a site that provides free academic, behavioral, and social-emotional support for children.
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Please share this post to spread acceptance and understanding of autism.